GLOBAL MARKETS-Asian stocks slide, bond yields depressed as recession worries weigh

 By Kevin Buckland

-TOKYO, April 6 (Reuters) - Asian stocks and U.S. equity futures sank on Thursday while bonds and the safe-haven U.S. dollar and Japanese yen were bid as mounting evidence of a U.S. slowdown fuelled worries for a global recession.
+TOKYO, April 6 (Reuters) - Asian stocks and U.S. equity futures sank on Thursday while bonds and the safe-haven U.S. dollar and Japanese yen were bid as mounting evidence of a U.S. slowdown fuelled worries about a possible global recession.
+Crude oil also weakened.

-Investors were inclined to take money off the table after recent strong gains, and with many global markets off on Good Friday, when potentially pivotal U.S. monthly payrolls data is due.
+Equity investors were inclined to take money off the table after recent strong gains and with many global markets heading into a holiday for Good Friday, when potentially pivotal U.S. monthly payrolls data is due.

-Asian trading had already been thinner since Wednesday, when Chinese markets began a holiday that runs through Monday.
+Japan's Nikkei .N225 fell 1.3%, making it the region's worst performing major market alongside South Korea's Kospi .KS11, which sank the same amount.

-Japan's Nikkei .N225 tumbled about 1%, helping to drag MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS down 0.8%.
-The Asia-wide index had surged more than 5% since mid-March to close at a 1 1/2-month high on Tuesday.
+MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS was down 0.9%, accelerating declines as the trading day unfolded.
+The index had risen more than 5% since mid-March to close at a 1 1/2-month high on Tuesday.

 Data overnight showed U.S. private employers hired far fewer workers than expected in March, adding to signs of a loosening labour market from earlier in the week.